Find Your Perfect School

 Since it’s a cohort program, students only need to register at the start of the program.
 Their class schedules will be determined at the start of each term, a convenient method for working professionals and adult learners.

 There’s no GMAT or GRE score necessary for admission, but only candidates with at least three years of experience in information technology will be considered.
-Most students have a five-year work experience.
+Most students have five years of work experience.

 Bellevue has been designated by the Department of Homeland Security and the National Security Agency as a National Center of Academic Excellence in Cyber Defense Education.
 Students are provided with relevant knowledge and skills within a supportive and robust online learning platform.